turingschool/backend-curriculum-site/module4/lessons/archive/fetch_refresher_old.markdown

 Pair up with someone... and write the Post request and necessary jQuery to invite a new Hedgehog to the party::

--   Fork the [https://codepen.io/ameseee/pen/rKqaLE?editors=1010](Hedgehog Party) into your own CodePen (create an account if needed - it's free!)
+-   Fork the (https://codepen.io/ameseee/pen/rKqaLE?editors=1010)[Hedgehog Party] into your own CodePen (create an account if needed - it's free!)
 -   Write the Post request and necessary jQuery to invite a new Hedgehog to the party.
 - Write the Delete request and necessary jQuery to uninvite a Hedgehog from the party.